 Since all medications currently go through animal testing and animal products are commonly used in their manufacture, decisions around taking medication can be complex for vegans.
 Many vegans find compromising their beliefs to be stressful and upsetting.
 You can find some information on veganism and medications here, and read our blog which explores the topic of animal products in medications here.

 However, it has never been more important for us to talk about the definition of veganism in the context of medications, including vaccines.
-The definition of veganism recognises that it is not always possible or practicable to avoid animal use, which is particularly relevant to medical situations.
+The definition of veganism recognises that it is not always possible or practicable for vegans to avoid participating in animal use, which is particularly relevant to medical situations.
 In the case of Covid-19, vaccination will play a fundamental role in tackling the pandemic and saving lives.
-As all vaccines currently are tested on animals, at this stage it is impossible to have a vaccine that has been created without animal use.
+As there is currently a legal requirement that all vaccines are tested on animals, at this point in time it is impossible to have a vaccine that has been created without animal use.

 The Vegan Society believes in and works towards a future in which the role of animals in medicine is eliminated.
 Our campaign Make More Medicines Vegan tackles this issue, and we also work with organisations such as Animal Free Research UK.
 We care deeply about these issues, but there is a long way to go in this area.
 Here are some of Animal Free Research UK's thoughts on the topic: